For urgent consular assistance call

 More information:

-Transport and tour operators don't always follow safety and maintenance standards.
-This includes adventure activities, such as scuba diving.
+Transport and tour operators don't always follow safety and maintenance standards, including adventure activities like scuba diving.

 If you plan to do a tour or adventure activity: